Downunder Travel Insurance

-Travel insurance is important to consider for any holiday, no matter if you’re planning a short getaway in Australia or an extended trip overseas.
+Travel insurance is important to consider for any holiday, whether you're planning a short getaway in Australia or an extended trip overseas.
 Downunder Insurance offers great value travel insurance with a range of benefits.
-With a variety of competitive plans for a wide range of travellers, DU Insurance can give you the right cover and the peace of mind to let you simply sit back and enjoy your holiday.
+They offer policies for Australia only, backpackers and international travel.

 An overview of DU Insurance Policies

-- Domestic.
-Domestic Travel Insurance is available on Downunder’s Comprehensive policy and is designed to cover your luggage and personal effects, cancellation fees and lost deposits, personal liability, theft of cash and more.
-Premiums start at just $28.09 for five days cover, while a number of additional options can be purchased to increase your cover.
+- Australia Only.
+This policy is for domestic travel only and covers your luggage and personal effects, cancellation fees and lost deposits, personal liability, theft of cash and more.
+There are a number of additional options that can be purchased to increase your cover.

 - Backpackers.
-Underwritten by Allianz Australia Insurance Limited, this cover is designed for budget travellers who need a reasonable level of cover.
-There’s cover for the loss or theft of your personal belongings, as well as for activities like sports and leisure activities like bungee jumping and whitewater rafting.
-Cover for worldwide travel (excluding USA, Canada, South America & Japan) starts from $527.55.
+This cover is designed for budget travellers who need a reasonable level of cover.
+There's cover for the loss or theft of your personal belongings, as well as for medical, cancellations and more.

-- Annual frequent traveller.
+- Frequent traveller.
 This cost-effective option is designed for those who take more than two or three trips a year.
-However, no one trip can last longer than 37 days for leisure travel, or 90 days for business travel.
-Available for individuals or families, this policy offers extensive levels of cover, including overseas emergency assistance (unlimited), overseas emergency medical and hospital expenses (unlimited), permanent disability, travel delay allowance and alternative transport expenses, luggage and personal effects , cancellation and loss of deposits, personal liability and theft of cash.
-Underwritten by Allianz Australia Insurance Limited, this policy also provides access to Allianz’s 24-hour emergency assistance team.
+Available for individuals or families, this policy offers extensive levels of cover, including overseas emergency assistance (unlimited), overseas emergency medical and hospital expenses (unlimited), permanent disability, luggage and personal effects, and more.

 What are the benefits of getting a policy?